varce104/Pricing-in-ATO/README.md

-# Thesis title: Pricing decision in Assemble-to-Order Systems
+# Thesis title: Pricing decision in Assemble-to-Order Systems (OLD)

 The codes correspond to the different configurations of the multi component, multi product ATO model.
 Some key definitions before going to the model itself: